 Even though Jaipur is a thriving & growing city there are still pockets that provide a breather by way of the natural landscape.
 And it is possible to hike in these parts of Jaipur.
 I’m able to experience this opportunity every now & then.
 As mentioned in my previous post I have just resumed hiking in Jaipur after a brief hiatus.
-I decided to explore a short hiking trail in Jaipur which allows fast commute from the city.
+I decided to explore a short hiking trail in Jaipur which allows a fast commute from the city.
 It is not a popular trekking place like Hathni Kund rather this is a peaceful serene spot to enjoy the blissful nature in Jaipur.
 This blog chronicles my hike in the Dhok tree trail hiking spot in Jaipur.

 At dawn, the roads are empty & devoid of any traffic.
 All you can see is just a few people at tea stalls.

 It took us a few minutes to drive out of town & we reached the base of the trail around 6 AM.
 This trail doesn’t have much of human activity.
 Leopards have been sighted in these forests & for this fact, we made sure there was sunlight before entering the forest.

 The start of the hike wasn’t too great; the moment we entered the forest area there was a terrible stench of a dead animal.
 I’m not sure if this was prey or otherwise.

 I have never been on this trail before and it turned out to be a splendid trail.
 The path traversed through a ridge lined with the Dhok trees which are also known as Anogeissus Pendula.